Mostly Harmless: Plot summary

 Reporter Tricia McMillan is a version of Trillian living on an alternate Earth who never took Zaphod Beeblebrox's offer to travel in space.
 She is approached by an extraterrestrial species, the Grebulons, who have created a base of operations on the planet Rupert, a recently discovered tenth planet in the Solar System.
 However, due to damage to their ship in arriving, they have lost most of their computer core and their memories, with the only salvageable instructions being to observe something interesting with Earth.
 They ask Tricia's help to adapt astrology charts for Rupert in exchange for allowing her to interview them.
 She fulfills their request and conducts the interview, but the resulting footage looks so fake that she fears it will destroy her reputation if broadcast.
 She is called away from editing the footage to report on a spaceship landing in the middle of London.

 As Tricia arrives at the scene, Random steps off the ship and begins to yell at her, mistaking Tricia for her mother.
 Arthur, Ford, and Trillian arrive and help Tricia to calm Random.
 They remove her from the chaos surrounding the spacecraft and take her to a bar.
 Trillian tries to warn the group that the Grebulons, having become bored with their mission, are about to destroy the Earth.
 Random disrupts the discussion by producing a laser gun she took from her ship.
 Arthur, still believing he cannot die, tries to calm Random, but a distraction causes her to fire the weapon, sending the bar into a panic.
-Arthur tends to a man hit by the blast, who drops a matchbook with the name of the bar - "Stavro Mueller – Beta" - and Arthur realizes that this is the scene of Agrajag's final death.
+Arthur tends to a man hit by the blast, who drops a matchbook with the name of the bar - "Stavro Mueller – Beta" - and Arthur realises that this is the scene of Agrajag's final death.
 He sees Ford laughing wildly at this turn of events and experiences a "tremendous feeling of peace".

 The Grebulons destroy the Earth, believing that their horoscopes will improve if it is removed from their astrological charts.
 It is revealed that the Vogons designed the Guide Mk.
 II to achieve their desired outcome by manipulating temporal events.
 As a result, every version of the Earth in all realities is obliterated, fulfilling the demolition order that was issued in the first novel.
 Its mission complete, the Guide collapses into nothingness.